FEniCS/dolfinx/demo/pde/biharmonic/cpp/documentation.rst

 .. code-block:: c++

-    // Define forms and attach functions
+    // Define variational problem
     Biharmonic::BilinearForm a(V, V);
     Biharmonic::LinearForm L(V);
     a.alpha = alpha; L.f = f;

-A :cpp:class:`VariationalProblem` is created from the forms and the Dirichet boundary condition, a finite element function ``u`` is created and the problem is solved:
+A :cpp:class:`Function` is created to hold the solution and the problem is solved:

 .. code-block:: c++

-    // Create PDE
-    VariationalProblem problem(a, L, bc);

-    // Solve PDE
+    // Compute solution
     Function u(V);
-    problem.solve(u);
+    solve(a == L, u, bc);

 The solution is then plotted to the screen and written to a file in VTK
 format: